Get Started

 Cost reduction is an integral part of cost savings, focusing on decreasing current spending.
 It’s a proactive approach in procurement to reduce the actual amount of money being spent.
 Unlike cost avoidance, which is about dodging potential future expenses, cost reductions are about actively cutting down on present expenditures to save money.

-Where’s the Wheelbarrow Full of Cash?
+Does Cost Savings Mean a Wheelbarrow Full of Cash?

 Conrad cites an example from his past experience where his predecessor in procurement had set a massive savings target.
 While they achieved it together, Conrad sensed a bit of exhaustion among the stakeholders, even finance.
 They questioned the credibility of the reported savings.
 So, he decided to take a different approach.
 He stopped reporting savings altogether.